iilegacyyii/Shellcrypt/README.md

 ## Future Development Goals

-1. More output formats (python/go/rust/etc.)
+1. More output formats (rust etc.)
 2. More encryption methods
 3. Compression methods
 4. Create a config system that allows for chaining encryption/encoding/compression methods